fatou1526/literate-pancake/article.md

 bar
 baz
 ```
+2. Generator expressions

-Using generator to create iterators is called lazy evaluation process because the generator object is only evaluated when it is needed for use not when it is created.
+The generator object is only evaluated when it is needed for use not when it is created.
 That means they yield one value at a time rather than storing all of them in memory.
 Thanks to the generators, the memory size will never change whatever the number of iterations.\
 **Example 9**\
 Let compare the size of a list myList and the size of the generator "range"\
 Code:\